zedlopez/ifm/Examples/PuffOfOrangeSmoke.md

 ```

-It's also possible that the player will type something like >X ``lydia`` when Lydia's corpse is not in view, so we should have an appropriate answer to that as well:
+It's also possible that the player will type something like ``x lydia`` when Lydia's corpse is not in view, so we should have an appropriate answer to that as well: